bluepylons/Open-Switch-Curve-Meter/Force curves/README.md

 If you don't know how to read a force curve, [ThereminGoat has a good intro article](https://www.theremingoat.com/blog/a-beginners-guide-to-force-curves).

-I am planning a reorganization of this page soon, as it is getting quite now.
+I am planning a reorganization of this page soon, as it is getting quite long now.
 Until then - Ctrl-F is probably the best way to navigate this.

 # Stock Switches